At some point in your life, you’re bound to encounter people who get offended easily but what do you do about it?

 Do you want to tell that person to calm down and not take things so seriously all the time?
-Or are you the one who gets offended easily, and you’re wondering how to loosen up and stop being overly sensitive?
+Or are you the one those people who are easily offended, and you’re wondering how to loosen up and stop being overly sensitive?

 Why are some people so easily offended?

 Some people are taking offense at anything and everything.
 They do not see that not everything is about them.

 Some people feel offended to a greater or lesser degree because of their expectations regarding other people.